The HFMA was created in 1965 and so has been the Voice of the Natural Health Industry for over 50 years.

 Assists and supports in the day-to-day running of the main HFMA office and answering first-line calls.
 Supports the HFMA’s Working Groups and assists with any new members to HFMA.

-Responsible for administering the HFMA’s Code of Advertising Practice
+CLEAR CHECK is responsible for administering the HFMA’s Code of Advertising Practice

 Provide advice on regulatory issues, product labelling and advertising to member and non-member companies – for more information see here.